-Body-Mind Centering® is an experiential, somatic approach to embodiment, movement and consciousness.
+Body-Mind Centering® is an experiential approach to embodiment, movement and consciousness.
 Developed by Bonnie Bainbridge Cohen over the last several decades, BMC works with the conscious embodiment of anatomical, physiological, psychophysical, embryological and developmental principles.
 It uses anatomical information, guided movement, intentional touch, voice, expressive arts, and a developing awareness of the play of conscious attention, or mind.

 Body-Mind Centering is:

 Embodied: anatomical and physiological precision and specificity – embodying and integrating all of the body systems

 Developmental: a grounding in the developmental patterning that occurs during the first year of life through the Basic Neurocellular Patterns (BNPs)